T. J. Watt: 2021

 In the AFC Wild Card Round against the Kansas City Chiefs, Watt recovered a fumble forced by teammate Cameron Heyward and returned it 26 yards for a touchdown in the first half of the 42–21 loss.

 At the 11th Annual NFL Honors, Watt won NFL Defensive Player of the Year.
 He was ranked sixth by his fellow players on the NFL Top 100 Players of 2022.

-2022 season
+2022

-In Week 1 against the Cincinnati Bengals, Watt left the game in the fourth quarter with a pectoral injury during the 23–20 overtime win, after attempting to sack quarterback Joe Burrow.
+In Week 1 against the Bengals, Watt left the game in the fourth quarter with a torn pectoral muscle during the 23–20 overtime win, after attempting to sack quarterback Joe Burrow.
 He was placed on injured reserve.

 On October 8, it was reported that Watt had recently undergone arthroscopic knee surgery for an injury sustained in the preseason.
 On October 26, the Steelers opened the 21-day practice window for Watt's return.
 He was activated from injured reserve on November 11, 2022.

-He finished the 2022 Season with 39 tackles, two interceptions, one forced fumble, and a career low 5.5 sacks in 10 games played.
+He finished the 2022 season with 39 tackles, two interceptions, one forced fumble, and a career low 5.5 sacks in 10 games played.
 Despite this, Watt was voted to his fifth consecutive Pro Bowl.
+After the season, Watt was ranked 27th on the NFL Top 100 Players of 2023.